SUNTADTAWAN/EXAM1_WS/README.md

    For adjust Pizza amount and Controller gain.

 ## How to Fix when Bug
-1. If it cannot run teleop_twist_keyboard :
+1. If it cannot run teleop_twist_keyboard or launch file:

     1.1.
 Restart your terminal